 File a Municipal Bylaw

-This is an online submission form for municipalities to file their bylaws with the Minister of Municipal Affairs.
-A municipality can file multiple bylaws in one submission.
+This is an online submission form for municipalities to file bylaws with the Minister responsible for Municipal Affairs.
+Multiple bylaws can be filed in one submission.

 Who submits municipal bylaws?